mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day4_18.PNG)

 ### OpenROAD
 In OpenROAD the timing analysis is done by creating a .db file.
 This database file is created from the post-cts LEF and DEF files.
-Invoke OpenROAD using `openroad` command.
+Invoke OpenROAD using `% openroad` command.

 ![](Images/day4_19.PNG)